-Jim’s Hazardous Material Removal Brisbane are experts in mould removal and are trained in the safest and most effective practices of remediation.
+Jim’s Mould Remediation Brisbane services are experts in mould removal and are trained in the safest and most effective practices of remediation.

 Mould reproduces by means of tiny spores, which are invisible to the naked eye and float freely in the air.
 Inhaling or touching these spores can cause allergic reactions such as asthma attacks, skin irritation, itchy eyes, shortness of breath and poor lung function.
 It can also make children and susceptible adults (usually those with allergies or a poor immune system) very sick.

 Mould is a type of fungus which can be present in both outdoor and indoor environments and is generally the result of wet or poorly ventilated areas, which are continuously damp.
 Mould requires moisture to grow, as well as a food source, oxygen and warm temperatures – this is why mould commonly develops in bathrooms.
 It produces microscopic particles which can become airborne and then inhaled by humans and animals.

 Common places where mould can develop include bathrooms, wallpaper, tiles, carpets and ceilings.
 It is also possible that mould can grow within insulation materials and wooden structures.

 Signs that you might have a moisture problem include:

 - Water stains or discoloration on walls, floors or ceilings in your house.

 - Surface abnormalities such as peeling or bubbling paint/wallpaper may indicate dampness.

 - You may smell a ‘musty’ odour which is a strong sign that mould is present.

 Working collaboratively with Jim’s Hazardous Material Removal, the team from Jim’s Building Inspections will diagnose the cause of the mould through a visual inspection and with the use of moisture and humidity meters.